Student Success Collaborative

 KU is deeply committed to realizing that “90/70” goal.
 With approximately one-fifth of our undergraduate students leaving after their first year, and more than one-third failing to graduate within six years, the “90/70” goal is urgent and our efforts to achieve that goal must be strategic and multi-faceted.

-Predictive analytic tools such as the EAB Student Success Collaborative represent an essential component in KU’s plan to achieve its goal.
-The Collaborative platform uses data analytics to assess future degree completion for students in all undergraduate academic plans at the University.
-The platform draws on a minimum of ten years of KU historical analysis, allowing advisors to make data-driven recommendations and provide outreach to those students most at risk for delayed degree completion.
+Predictive analytic tools such as the EAB Student Success Collaborative (Campus) represent an essential component in KU’s plan to achieve its goal.
+The Campus platform uses data analytics to assess future degree completion for students in all undergraduate academic plans at the University.
+The platform draws on a minimum of ten years of KU historical analysis, allowing academic advisors to make data-driven recommendations and provide outreach to those students most at risk for delayed degree completion.

 - identify students needing extra assistance in critical foundational coursework